zinrai/kvm-vm-register/README.md

 - Customizable VM parameters (memory, vCPUs, network)
 - Creates an independent qcow2 image
 - Automatically sets the VM's hostname to match the VM name (can be skipped for unsupported OSes)
+- Optional virtio support for disk and network devices

 ## Notes